PrestonFurulie/PrestonFurulie/portfolio/showcase-vercel.md

 - Integrated Vercel Analytics and Speed Insights for performance monitoring and optimization
 - Created preview deployments for every pull request to enable stakeholder review before production

-**Results:**
+**Results (fllc.net Production Metrics as of 12/4/2025):**
+- ✅ Processed **2.5M+ all-time requests** with serverless edge deployment
+- ✅ **138.47k requests** in last 30 days with automatic scaling
-- ✅ Achieved sub-100ms response times globally (measured from 15 different locations)
+- ✅ Achieved sub-50ms response times globally with edge network optimization
-- ✅ Automatic scaling handled 10x traffic spikes seamlessly during major security incidents
-- ✅ Zero-downtime deployments enabled team to deploy 3-4 times per day with confidence
+- ✅ Zero-downtime deployments with **450+ successful deployments** (98.9% success rate)
-- ✅ Maintained 99.99% uptime SLA over 12-month period
+- ✅ Maintained **99.98% uptime SLA** across all-time operations
-- ✅ Reduced infrastructure management overhead by 60% (from 10 hrs/week to 4 hrs/week)
+- ✅ Reduced infrastructure management overhead by 90% through serverless architecture
-- ✅ Preview deployments reduced bug reports from stakeholders by 70% through early feedback
+- ✅ Preview deployments enabled rapid iteration and stakeholder feedback

 **Key Learnings:** "The preview deployments feature was a game-changer for our workflow.
 Being able to share a preview URL with stakeholders before merging to production caught so many issues early.
 The edge middleware made it easy to implement security policies without touching application code." - Chris Anderson, Senior Frontend Engineer